ramon-ortega/ramortega1594/README.md

 Hi there 👋 I'm UxorialColt.
-I'm mexican physicist and web developtment with passion about data science!.
+I'm mexican physicist and web developtment with passion for data science!.
 Sometimes I like streaming videogames in twitch: UxorialColt.

 - 🔭 I’m currently working on web development and energy projects.